zalando/faux-pas/README.md

 #### Rethrow

-The `FauxPas.rethrow()` strategy handles any raised exception by either rethrowing them directly, e.g. `Error` and `RuntimeException` or by wrapping them meaningful unchecked exceptions, e.g. `UncheckedIOException` or `RuntimeException`.
+The `FauxPas.rethrow()` strategy handles any raised exception by either rethrowing them directly, e.g. `Error` and `RuntimeException` or by wrapping them in meaningful unchecked exceptions, e.g. `UncheckedIOException` or `RuntimeException`.
 It allows to customize the whole transformation process or only the fallback part:

 ```java